-DIY pencil skirt: how to make a pencil skirt sloper
+DIY pencil skirt: how to make a pencil skirt pattern

-In this tutorial I am going to show you how to get a pencil skirt pattern, what is a good fit for a pencil skirt, what fitting problems you may have with a DIY pencil skirt and why you may have them, how to take proper measurements for a pencil skirt and how to make a pencil skirt sloper pattern from scratch (for a real woman – not a model).
+If you want to learn how to sew a pencil skirt with zipper start with basic skirt pattern drafting.
+In this tutorial I am going to show you how to make a pencil skirt pattern, what is a good fit for a pencil skirt, what fitting problems you may have with a DIY pencil skirt and why you may have them, how to take proper measurements for a pencil skirt and how to draft a pencil skirt pattern from scratch (for a real woman – not a model).

 I prefer to sew skirts myself, especially since skirts are the easiest pieces to make for any shape!
 You can choose a skirt design that flatters your shape and makes it easier to achieve a comfortable and flattering fit.
 All you need is basic sewing skills, an understanding of fabric characteristics, and the right pattern.